superg3m/ckit/README.md

 1. - [x] Queue might not be able to hold more than 8 characters (the sizeof(char*)) easy fix

 ### Next Steps
-0. - [/] Finish the linked list should be super duper easy to finish.
+-1. - [x] Finish the linked list should be super duper easy to finish.
+0. - [ ] Finish the stack collection using linked list
 1. - [ ] Rewrite the memory tagging system
 	- [ ] Register custom Tags
 	- [ ] ckit_alloc(size_in_bytes) // No longer requiring a tag it will just be a tag call user_unknown.